 Creating Metrics in Split

-Available for on Split’s Platform Edition as part of the Experiment package.
+Available for on Split’s free Developer Account as part of the Experiment package.

 It is now even easier to create metrics in Split that are tailored to the needs of your organization.
 You can define the function to perform or calculate specific analyses on events.
 Split supports five different functions to provide the foundation of your metrics; sum, count, average, ratio, and percent.
 These functions can be performed across your traffic type or per your traffic type.
 Across metrics represent a total value and will not be marked statistically significant.
 We recommend using “across” to measure the total change and to use “per” to measure the total change per your traffic type.